 Enrollment: Following the Lottery drawing, the parents of the students who have been selected will be notified by email and telephone.
 Each parent will be notified to complete the enrollment paperwork and to finalize enrollment at their accepted school.
-The official status “Enrolled” is when student arrives on campus and their attendance is taken.
+The official status “Enrolled” is when the student arrives on campus and attendance is taken.

 Families may submit an online application during the designated application period each year.
 The school will begin accepting applications for admission for the next school year in October of the current school year.
 This admissions application period will be open for 12 weeks.

 When any grade is over-subscribed (when there are more applicants than spaces) at the end of the application period, Legacy the School of Sport Sciences will conduct an electronic lottery per State of Texas guidelines requirements until all openings are filled.
 The following are exempt from the lottery if applications are submitted during the designated application period: